minchangggg/DSA/Bổ sung kiến thức/Các giải thuật sắp xếp/12 Thuật toán sắp xếp cơ bản/README.md

 	5 6 11 12 13

 # 3. Thuật toán Selection Sort (Sắp xếp chọn)
+The Selection Sort algorithm finds the lowest value in an array and moves it to the front of the array.

 > https://www.geeksforgeeks.org/selection-sort-algorithm-2/
 ## a.
 Code minh họa
 	void selectionSort(int a[], int n){